Coequalizer

-In category theory, a coequalizer (or coequaliser) is a generalization of a quotient by an equivalence relation to objects in an arbitrary category.
+In category theory, a coequalizer (or coequaliser) is a generalization of the quotient of a set by an equivalence relation to objects in an arbitrary category.
 It is the categorical construction dual to the equalizer.

 Definition

 A coequalizer is the colimit of a diagram consisting of two objects X and Y and two parallel morphisms f, g : X → Y.

 More explicitly, a coequalizer of the parallel morphisms f and g can be defined as an object Q together with a morphism q : Y → Q such that q ∘ f = q ∘ g.
 Moreover, the pair (Q, q) must be universal in the sense that given any other such pair (Q′, q′) there exists a unique morphism u : Q → Q′ such that u ∘ q = q′.
 This information can be captured by the following commutative diagram:

 As with all universal constructions, a coequalizer, if it exists, is unique up to a unique isomorphism (this is why, by abuse of language, one sometimes speaks of "the" coequalizer of two parallel arrows).

 It can be shown that a coequalizing arrow q is an epimorphism in any category.